 - No Way to Recover the Password - In line with the previous tip, having no way to recover your password in case you lose it can be worrying.
 If you forget a password to a folder you have valuable files in, you’re certainly in for a lot of hair-pulling.

 - Password Protection is Far from Flawless - Lastly, it’s crucial to remember that, although practical, passwords won’t keep you protected at all times and in all situations.
 This is particularly true in a corporate setting where you share the password with several other people.
 One human error can quickly open up the opportunity for a phishing attack, account takeover, or different types of cyber-attack.

 All of these and any other problems are a given with password authentication.
 Knowing these potential risks and issues is as important as knowing how to password protect a folder.
 Fortunately, there is a simple solution.
 This brings us to the next key part of the page.

 Say No to Unauthorized Access & Security Risks

 If you want to keep your files and folders safe and secure but want to avoid all of the hassles involved with passwords and encryption software, we’ve come up with the perfect security solutions for you.
-Our Hideez security key (for individual users) and Hideez Enterprise Solution (Universal IAM tool for businesses) provide you with great safety features without any of the drawbacks.
+Our Hideez security key (for individual users) and Hideez Authentication Service (Universal IAM tool for businesses) provide you with great safety features without any of the drawbacks.

 Lastly, the key offers you other convenient features.
 Most notably, these include an OTP generator, proximity authentication, and a built-in RFID module you can reprogram to open electric doors in your office or household.
-The Hideez Key 3 is the ultimate security solution for passwordless authentication, supporting the latest FIDO passwordless standard.
-Contact us to request a free demo and trial of the enterprise version.
+The Hideez Key 4 is the ultimate security solution for passwordless authentication, supporting the latest FIDO passwordless standard.
+Contact us to request a free demo or trial of the enterprise version.